European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-ios.md

 # SDK for iOS Reference Guide

-You can use the SDK for iOS for the following:

-- Generating or establishing client identity using EUID.
-- Retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use.
-- Automatically refreshing EUID tokens.
+You can use the SDK for iOS to facilitate the process of generating or establishing client identity using EUID, retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use, and automatically refreshing EUID tokens.

 The following iOS-related plugins, and associated documentation, are also available: